benkaiser/stretto/README.md

 #### Defining Features

 - Sync between computers (share your library with your friends!)
-- Generate mix from songs streamed from youtube, allowing you to explore new music from your current library
+- Generate mix from songs streamed from YouTube, allowing you to explore new music from your current library
-- Download from youtube and soundcloud
+- Download from YouTube and SoundCloud
 - Built in the open with other open source libraries

 #### Simple Features